AlexChesters/traffic/README.md

 ### Event
 An Event is the standard data type returned by the module for all functions.
-See below for an example.
+See below for an example; all keys will be present, but they may have `undefined` or `null` values.
 ```javascript
 {
   "title": "M25 J25 clockwise access",